rohithill/Best-websites-a-programmer-should-visit/README.md

 - [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329?gi=fc6d0a309be ) : What I’ve learned from teaching others
 - [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) : The Principles of Good Programming
 - [Working as a Software Developer](https://henrikwarne.com/2012/12/12/working-as-a-software-developer/) : Henrik Warne's blog
+- [The Open Web Application Security Project (OWASP)](https://www.owasp.org) : OWASP is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.

 ## Coding Style